tiffanyng23/earthquake-tracker/README.md

 The visualizations in this dashboard are a scatter plot, scatter map, and search table.
 These visualizations are located within the tabs on the dashboard.

 ### Technologies and Features Implemented
-As someone learning more about computer programming/technologies, I wanted to try implementing an API to gather data to create a near real-time tracking tool.
-I was interested in being able to use the data to create an app that's both interactive and user-driven.
-This earthquake tracker allows for users to gather specific information they are interested in.
+I was interested in being able to implement an API to create a more dynamic and interactive project that can be used to gather ever-changing insights.
+This earthquake tracker is user-driven, so it allows for users to gather specific information they are interested in.

-In the future, I hope to implement more detailed information about earthquake events, such as graphing earthquake events by country/region or providing more statistical insights such as: highest/mean magnitude globally or by country, countries/regions with the highest occurences of earthquakes, and visualizations that can filter by country/region.
+In the future, I hope to implement more detailed information about earthquake events.
+I want to provide more statistical insights such as: highest/mean magnitude globally or by country, countries/regions with the highest occurences of earthquakes, and visualizations that can filter by country/region.

 ## How to Install and Run the Project
-Make sure you are connected to the internet since the dashboard fetches data from the USGS API.

 1. Clone the repository.
 2. Set up a Python virtual environment.
 3. Install the packages listed in requirements.txt.